cypnk/Pages/README.md

 ### Nginx

 The Nginx web server supports URL rewriting and file filtering.
-The following is a simple configuration for a site named example.com.
+The following is a simple configuration for a site named example.com tested on Arch linux.

 Note: The pound sign(#) denotes comments.
 The location of **nginx.config** will depend on your platform.
 ```
 server {